ind9/starcluster_hadoop_plugin/README.md

 It features more configuration options than the distributed plugin.
 These options can be set in the StarCluster 'config' file.

 The Hadoop software is assumed to be alreadly installed on the virtual machines.
-A 'user-data' file is included in the repo for installing hadoop on Ubuntu server versions 12.04 and 12.10 and creating a compliant virtual machine.
+A 'user-data' file is included in the repo for installing Hadoop on Ubuntu server versions 12.04 and 12.10 and creating a compliant virtual machine.
 This virtual machine can be burned into an AMI image and used as the node image id for the cluster.
 Although StarCluster expects NFS to be installed on its virtual machines, Hadoop runs fine without it despite StarCluster's error messages.

 If you are familiar with Hadoop, Hadoop requires one user to be the Hadoop master superuser.
 The master superuser is the user who starts the Hadoop daemons and who is authorized to do administration of the Hadoop distributed file system.
 This user requires passwordless access through ssh to all the other nodes in order to do this.
 This functionality is configured by the included user-data file.